UselessGuru/UG-Miner/README.md

 ## Console display options

-UI style can be set to 'light' or 'full':

-- light (default)
-  Information about miners run in the past 24hrs, failed miners in the past 24hrs & watchdog timers will be not be shown

-- full
-  Information about miners run in the past 24hrs, failed miners in the past 24hrs & watchdog timers will be shown

-UIStyle automatically switches to full during benchmarking or when measuring power cunsumption.

 In the main text window (session console) the following hot keys are supported:
 ```
 Hot key legend:
 1: Toggle Listing pool balances                    [off]